JochimM/Delfi-PQ_FDIR/README.md

 ![img](https://i.imgur.com/60VrOWo.png)

 At first the serial connection (1) with the Arduino is made using the integrated serial module in Python.
-The Arduino is then setup using the waitforArduino function (2).
+The Arduino is then set up using the waitforArduino function (2).
 This function initialises the Arduino and allows time for Arduino reset, it also ensures that any bytes left over from a previous message are discarded.
 Once the Arduino has been initialised and is ready for operational use, the message 'Arduino Ready' is printed.
-Once these functions are finished the operational phase of the python script is entered by using a loop (3) which is ran numLoops amount of time.
+Once these functions are finished, the operational phase of the python script is entered by using a loop (3) which runs 'numLoops' amount of time.

 The first action that is done in this loop is creating a random memory address (4) at which a bitflip will occur, this bitflip is performed in the Arduino script.
-Since the bitflip has been chosen to occur only on the RAM Memory the random address for usage with an Arduino is a random value between the byte numbers 256 and 2303.
+Since the bitflip has been chosen to occur only on the RAM memory, the random address for usage with an Arduino is a random value between the byte numbers 256 and 2303.
 This number is then send to the Arduino using the sendToArduino function (5), which adds the start and end marker to this number and converts the random location string to the proper format (Bytes) using the encodeHighBytes function.
 The program now waits for a reply from the Arduino.
-When a reply has been send the script decodes the message by using the opposite function of the sendToArduino function, which is the recvFromArduino (6) function.
-To finally check whether the bitflip has caused an error in the Arduino RAM Memory the content of the received message is checked using the errorcheck (7) function.
+When a reply has been sent, the script decodes the message by using the opposite function of the sendToArduino function, which is the recvFromArduino (6) function.
+To finally check whether the bitflip has caused an error in the Arduino RAM memory the content of the received message is checked using the errorcheck (7) function.
 In this function the housekeeping data that is saved on the Arduino's RAM memory is checked for correctness.
 When an error has been found the bitflip's memory location is stored using the analyse (8) function.
-After numLoops have passed the serial connection is closed.
+After 'numLoops' have passed, the serial connection is closed.

 ## Flight Software
 The flight software consists of several modules which have to be checked by the error analysis software whether the software is working as intended.
 Below are listed four modules, which could be extended with more advanced satellite software as desired by the user.

 ### Watchdog timer
-In order to verify whether the flight software is functioning as desired, a watchdog kicker is implementedin the flight software.
-The system is typically designed so that the watchdog timer will be kicked only ifthe computer considers the system functional.
-The computer determines whether the system is func-tional by conducting one or more fault detection tests and it will kick the watchdog only if all tests havepassed.
+In order to verify whether the flight software is functioning as desired, a watchdog kicker is implemented in the flight software.
+The system is typically designed so that the watchdog timer will be kicked only if the computer considers the system functional.
+The computer determines whether the system is functional by conducting one or more fault detection tests and it will kick the watchdog only if all tests have passed.
 Whenever the Arduino fails to reset the watchdog timer, the board will reset.
 Before resetting, a set of actions can be defined to take place.
 One option for this would be to store some important parameters in the EEPROM memory so they can be used again after reboot.

 ### Housekeeping Data
 The Arduino will send a housekeeping message to the computer over serial connection at set intervals.
 These housekeeping messages will provide information to the error analysis software about the functionality of the software.
-Currently, 3 housekeeping modules are implemented, which can be extended at anytime.
+Currently, three housekeeping modules are implemented, which can be extended at anytime.
 These are:
-- Strings: our names: Frederic, Jochim, Bas and Alexander
+- Strings: our names: Frederic, Jochim, Bas and Alexander.
 - Borwein π: The following simple algorithm approximates the value of 1/π in an iterative way.
 This Borwein algorithm has quartic convergence properties, such that with only a few iterations, a reasonable approximation is reached.

     ![img](http://latex.codecogs.com/svg.latex?y_%7Bk%2B1%7D%3D%5Cfrac%7B1-%281-y_k%5E4%29%5E%7B1%2F4%7D%7D%7B1-%281%2By_k%5E4%29%5E%7B1%2F4%7D%7D)